Importing timber, wooden articles, bamboo and related products

 Requirements relating to illegal logging

 For timber and timber products, you may also be required to take steps to ensure that the wood is low risk of having been illegally logged.
-Further information on due diligence requirements can be found on the Department of Agriculture’s illegal logging web pages.
+Further information on due diligence requirements can be found on the department’s illegal logging webpage.

 Complying with import conditions is important